funfair-tech/CarbonLayer/chainlink-node/README.md

 ## Initial setup

-Configure the things in secrets and then run the following:
+Configure the items in ``chainlink-sepolia-secrets`` and then run the following:

 ```bash
 mkdir -p ~/.chainlink/sepolia/postgres/